-Finally, cybersecurity is a critical part of risk management for the Company.
+Cybersecurity and information security are critical components of risk management for the Company.
 The Board appreciates the rapidly evolving nature of threats presented by cybersecurity incidents and is committed to the prevention, timely detection, and mitigation of the effects of any such incidents on the Company.
-With respect to cybersecurity, the Board receives regular reports from management, including updates on the internal and external cybersecurity threat landscape, incident response, assessment and training activities, and relevant legislative, regulatory, and technical developments.
+With respect to cybersecurity and information security risks, the Board receives regular reports from senior management, including updates on the internal and external cybersecurity threat landscape, incident response, assessment and training activities, and relevant legislative, regulatory, and technical developments.
+In addition, at least annually, the Vice President of Information Technology attends a Board meeting to discuss cybersecurity and information security matters with the Board.